pharo-ide/TelePharo/README.md

 # TelePharo
-Tools to manage and develop remote Pharo images.
+Complete toolset for remote development of Pharo images.
+It includes:

-TelePharo includes:

 - remote playground
 - remote browser